Stoney Point LLC brokers the sale or the acquisition of Indiana and Ohio based manufacturing and logistics companies.

 Dennis has since focused on assisting business owners on achieving the best possible transition for their companies and assisting business buyers on realizing their acquisition goals.
 His thorough understanding of a broad range of manufacturing processes for a range of industries and his thorough understanding of the trucking industry are considerable assets in assisting business sellers and business buyers achieve their goals.

 Dennis is currently on the Board of Directors of CHILL, Inc, a Fort Wayne based non-profit focused on children aging out of foster care.
-He is the President Emeritus of SCAN, a Fort Wayne based non-profit focused on children at risk.
-He is also President of the Syracuse Rotary Charitable Foundation and President of the Board of Directors for the Syracuse-Wawasee Chamber of Commerce.
+He is a past Board President of SCAN, a Fort Wayne based non-profit focused on children at risk.
+He was also President of the SWCC Foundation and President of the Board of Directors for the Syracuse-Wawasee Chamber of Commerce.
 He is a member of the Fort Wayne Quest Club, the Syracuse Rotary Club and his residential lake area property owner’s association.